PowerClerk Support Center

 The following list provides further examples and characteristics of Transactional Emails.
 This is not an exhaustive list of examples or characteristics:

-Clean Power Research permits the sending of Bulk Communication Emails via PowerClerk, so long as they meet the definition of Transactional Emails, as defined in this document.
+Clean Power Research permits the sending of announcements via PowerClerk, so long as they meet the definition of Transactional Emails, as defined in this document.

-Although Transactional Emails are exempt from email service provider requirements for bulk marketing emails, emails sent via PowerClerk’s bulk communication feature could increase the risk of these emails being treated as mass marketing emails.
+Although Transactional Emails are exempt from email service provider requirements for mass marketing emails, emails sent via PowerClerk’s announcements feature could increase the risk of these emails being treated as mass marketing emails.
 To reduce the risk of these emails being treated as spam PowerClerk will add additional unsubscribe links to these emails, including a “one click” unsubscribe.

-Please, note that Clean Power Research reserves the right to remove access to PowerClerk’s Bulk Communication Email feature to any customer using it to send Spam/Marketing emails or as necessary to protect PowerClerk’s ability to reliably deliver email and maintain a positive sender reputation.
+Please, note that Clean Power Research reserves the right to remove access to PowerClerk’s announcement mail feature to any customer using it to send spam/marketing emails or as necessary to protect PowerClerk’s ability to reliably deliver email and maintain a positive sender reputation.

-In order for customers to send emails using the Bulk Communications feature, the following requirements must be met:
+In order for customers to send emails using the Announcements feature, the following requirements must be met:

-1. For self-service access to this feature, utilities must use their own sending domain.
-Clean Power Research will work with utilities to check that their email domain configuration follows industry best practices, to help ensure successful email delivery.
+For self-service access to this feature, utilities must use their own sending domain.
+For assistance with this, please reach out to support@powerclerk.com.

 Video Guides